netgitry/bakedbyacherryontop/content/pages/index.md

             style: link
   - section_id: text-no-img
     type: section_content
-    title: A Section Without Image
+    title: We would love to hear from you
     content: |+
       Let us know how we can assist...